luiscastilho/dungeoneering/docs/index.md

 ## Latest Version

-The latest stable version can be downloaded on this page - Download Latest Version link.
+The latest stable version can be downloaded on this page - links under Download Latest Version.
 It's also available, along with release notes, on the project's [releases](https://github.com/luiscastilho/dungeoneering/releases) page.
 There's also a [changelog](CHANGELOG.md) with all notable changes made to this project.